RookieITSec/HuginPanoScript/README.md

 # HuginPanoScript
 I have been working to build a better process to build pano images from my DJI Mini 2 drone.
 - Note - I am 100% NOT a programmer.
+This repo is largely for my own reference in the future.
 There is probably better ways to do this.
 If you find some, let me know!

 ## Problem Statement